mfa thesis

 the yolo basin

 The basin operates across three overlapping identities: flood infrastructure in winter, migratory bird habitat in spring, and agricultural land through summer.
 These roles do not happen separately.
-They layer on top of each other, shifting with the seasons, and most people who drive past it on I-80 have no idea any of it is happening.

 The big idea behind this thesis is that the Yolo Basin is a living landscape where flood, food, and flight intersect across every season.
 Design can make that story visible.